open-edge-insights/eii-tools/DiscoverHistory/README.md

         python3 builder.py -f usecases/video-streaming-storage.yml
     ```

- 4. Provision, build, and run the DiscoverHistory tool along with the EII video-streaming-storage recipe or stack.
-For more information, refer to the [EII README](https://github.com/open-edge-insights/eii-core/blob/master/README.md).
+ 4. Provision, build, and run the DiscoverHistory tool along with the OEI video-streaming-storage recipe or stack.
+For more information, refer to the [OEI README](https://github.com/open-edge-insights/eii-core/blob/master/README.md).
  5. Check if the `imagestore` and `influxdbconnector` services are running.
  6. Locate the `data` and the `frames` directories from the following path:
   `/opt/intel/eii/tools_output`.